andreas-glaser/ha-dessmonitor/README.md

 - Check your network connectivity to api.dessmonitor.com
 - Verify your account subscription supports your chosen update interval
 - Review integration logs for specific error messages

+**Diagnostic sensors not visible**
+- Diagnostic sensors are disabled by default to keep dashboards clean
+- Enable them manually: Settings > Devices & Services > DessMonitor > [Device] > [Sensor] > Enable
+- Only enable the diagnostic sensors you actually need to monitor

 ### Debug Logging